 When you type a website URL into a web browser like Google Chrome or Apple Safari, you are using a domain name.

-“https://victoriousseo.com/” is the URL for the homepage of Victorious SEO.
+“https://victoriousseo.com/” is the URL for our homepage.
 The domain name for our company website, however, is “victoriousseo.com”.

 So, essentially, your domain name is part of your URL.